CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

 pairs for each found word, and the reducers sum up these values to get to the total number of words.

-Because Yothalot comes with a simple PHP API, we also show how you can implement the WordCount map/reduce job in PHP.
+Because Yothalot comes with a simple PHP API, we show how you can implement the WordCount map/reduce job in PHP.
 You simply start by writing your own WordCount class that implements the Yothalot\MapReduce interface.
 This MapReduce interface prescribes that you implement the methods "map()",